helix90/go-emailecho/README.md

-# go-example
+# go-emailecho

-A minimal Go application for [fly.io Getting Started](https://fly.io/docs/getting-started/golang/) documentation and tutorials.
+A minimal Go application to echo emails sent to a domain.
+Built on top of fly.io examples.

 To get started: